FREE SHIPPING ON ORDERS OVER $50

 • Limit or eliminate processed foods.
 Nearly all processed foods have lost important features like fiber and nutrients.
 Processed foods also generally contain added sugar and other chemicals, and other junk ingredients Some processed foods have been linked to an increased risk of heart disease.

 • Eliminate vegetable oils and spreads.
 These do not fit into the protocol of clean eating.
 Vegetable oils are highly processed and do not fit the clean eating criteria.
 Many of these oils also contain high levels of omega-6 fatty acid linoleic acid.
-This has been linked to inflammation and may increase your risk of gaining weight
+This has been linked to inflammation and may increase your risk of gaining weight.
+It is impossible to avoid fats entirely.
+Stick to things like fatty fish, nuts, and avocados.
+Olive oil is acceptable.

 • Avoid added sugar in any form.
 This means you need to start reading food labels carefully.
 So many foods contain added sugar that it has become difficult to avoid.
 Added sugars have been linked to obesity, fatty liver, cancer, and a number of other health problems.
 Simply avoid all added sugar.
 Consuming food in its most natural state is a major feature of clean eating.